Topwater Bass Frenzy at Century Lodge

 Poppers

 Why do bass take poppers?
-I think that they represent a lot of prey items to bass.
+I think that they represent a lot of prey items for bass.
 From a small frog to an insect, something that moves and seems to be trying to get away—it rings the dinner bell for bass!
-In terms of technique, the key is to cast the fly near likely looking structure and then let it sit.
-I mean sit.
-Often the fly will be hit 15-20 seconds after it has landed.
+In terms of technique, the key is to cast the fly near likely likely-looking structure and then let it sit.
+I mean, sit.
+Often, the fly will be hit 15-20 seconds after it has landed.
 On Hawk Lake in Ontario, this often happened.

 Bass

 This is what I liked at Century Lodge—I caught lots and lots of big aggressive bass on poppers.
-To me this type of fly fishing is total nirvana and why, during my four-day stay, I came to truly love Eagle Lake.
+To me, this type of fly fishing is total nirvana, and why, during my four-day stay, I came to truly love Eagle Lake.
 Lots of abundant structure, both clear and stained waters, and the bass were virtually everywhere we looked.
-Randy’s favorite structure is the combination of shoal with pencil weeds surrounded by deep water—total fish magnets and total fun!
+Randy’s favourite structure is the combination of shoal with pencil weeds surrounded by deep water—total fish magnets and total fun!

 Musky